MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-FileHash.md

 ### System.String

-You can pipe a string to the `Get-FileHash` cmdlet that contains a path to one or more files.
+You can pipe a string containing a path to a file to this cmdlet.

 ## OUTPUTS

-### Microsoft.Powershell.Utility.FileHash
+### Microsoft.PowerShell.Utility.FileHash

-`Get-FileHash` returns an object that represents the path to the specified file, the value of the computed hash, and the algorithm used to compute the hash.
+This cmdlet returns an object representing the path to the specified file, the value of the computed hash, and the algorithm used to compute the hash.

 ## NOTES